- No monthly fees

-Even though having a bad credit history can cause a lot of worry for many businesses, there are still other solutions available and a lot of firms are unaware of their options.
+Even though having a bad credit history can cause a lot of worry for many businesses, there are still other business banking soltions solutions available and a lot of firms are unaware of their options.

 Although your options are limited due to your bad credit history, it does not mean that it is impossible for you to get a business bank account.
 Bad credit business bank accounts are a good option for those with a bad credit history because a lot of providers allow you to apply with no credit check.